 - 1. Redevelop the Paldi Village area as a functioning walkable village. - 2.
 Protect the cultural heritage resources on the Paldi site. - 3.
-Protect the Paldi Sikh Temple and cemetery for the benefit of the community. - 4.
-Ensure that there are opportunities for Cowichan Valley Trail users to access Paldi's commercial areas.
+Protect the natural heritage of the Paldi site. - 4.
+Protect the Paldi Sikh Temple and cemetery for the benefit of the community.

-- 5. Protect the stream corridors from development. - 6.
-Ensure commercial areas will generally be contiguous, except for those uses that are more service commercial or highway oriented. - 7.
+- 5. Ensure that there are opportunities for Cowichan Valley Trail users to access the Paldi commercial areas. - 6.
+Protect the stream corridors from development. - 7.
+Ensure commercial areas will generally be contiguous, except for those uses that are more service commercial or highway oriented. - 8.
 Complete Paldi Road as a public road.